FAQs

 Q – The toilets in my working area are out of commission.
 Can I go home?

 A – The University has a responsibility to provide you with toilet facilities that are within a reasonable distance of your working area.
 This does not necessarily mean that these must be within your own work area or in the building within which you work, although this would normally be the case.
 From time to time, for example, for reasons of essential maintenance, it may be necessary to close your local toilet.
-On these occasions the unit (usually in conjunction with Estates & Buildings) should make provision for you to have access to facilities in an adjacent work area or building.
-Working practices within your unit should be modified, if necessary, to take account of these altered arrangements and to allow individuals adequate and appropriate opportunity to make use of the facilities.
+On these occasions the unit (usually in conjunction with Estates) should arrange for you to have access to toilets in an adjacent work area or building.
+Working practices within your unit should be modified, if necessary, to take account of these altered arrangements, including, for example, reasonable time to use more distant facilities.

 Q – Is there a minimum/maximum working temperature?

-A–The law does not state a minimum teperature.
+A–The law does not state a minimum temperature.
 Official HSE guidance indicates that the temperature in workrooms should normally be at least 16oC or 13oC if much of the work is physical.
+If it does not reach that then local agreements should be made about the most appropriate action.
+That may include providing additional heating, longer work breaks or in extreme situations an alternative working area.

 Q – I have discovered a fire extinguisher that is damaged/has been used what should I do?